3 rings of acorn squash on blue plate

 How to Prepare Acorn Squash

 Just wash the acorn squash and cut it into either slices or halves.
-I use a chef’s or santoku-style knife and apply some pressure to cut this into several slices of about 1 to 1 and 1/2 inches thick.
+I use a chef’s or Santoku-style knife and apply some pressure to cut this into several slices about 1 to 1 and 1/2 inches thick.
 Here is another method using the microwave if you’re concerned about cutting it.

 The seeds and “string” can be scooped out easily, and roasted like pumpkin seeds.
 I would not eat the skin.
 This squash has a lovely orange-yellow flesh and sweet flavor.
 It would be a great side dish for Thanksgiving and other fall and winter holidays.
 You can make it into a soup or stuff it with other vegetables and whole grains for something more substantial.